n2ic/n1mm-callsign-tts/README.md

 ## Piper “your personal contest voice” – end-to-end cookbook

-If you want the Piper ONNX model to have your own voice this walks you from **recordings → trained Piper voice** using RunPod and the `ifansnek/piper-train-docker:latest` image.
+If you want the Piper ONNX model to have your own voice this walks you from **recordings → trained Piper voice**

+You will need some knowledge of Linux concepts and use of the Linux command line.
+There are many sources on the internet to learn this.
+In addtion the use of AI, such as Chatgpt, can be very helpful in answering questions.

 ---
+Start by downloading all of the files from this github to your local computer.
+You can use either Windows or Linux.
+Most Linux distributions have the tools needed, already installed.
+If you are using Windows, you will need to set up your computer to work with Python files.

 ## 1) Record + prepare locally